Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/lightweight-base-configuration-microsoft-365-enterprise.md

 ### <a name="physical-computer"></a>Ordinateur physique

-Munissez-vous d’un ordinateur personnel et installez Windows 10 Entreprise dessus.
-Vous pouvez télécharger la version d’évaluation de Windows 10 Entreprise [ici](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise).
+Obtain a personal computer and install Windows 10 Enterprise on it.
+You can download the Windows 10 Enterprise trial [here](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise).

 ### <a name="virtual-machine"></a>Machine virtuelle

-Créez une machine virtuelle à l’aide de l’hyperviseur de votre choix et installez Windows 10 Entreprise dessus.
-Vous pouvez télécharger la version d’évaluation de Windows 10 Entreprise [ici](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise).
+Create a virtual machine using the hypervisor of your choice and install Windows 10 Enterprise on it.
+You can download the Windows 10 Enterprise trial [here](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise).

 ### <a name="virtual-machine-in-azure"></a>Machine virtuelle dans Azure

-Pour créer une machine virtuelle exécutant Windows 10 dans Microsoft Azure, ***vous devez disposer d’un abonnement Visual Studio*** qui vous permet d’accéder à l’image pour Windows 10 Entreprise.
-D’autres types d’abonnements Azure, tels que les abonnements d’évaluation et payants, ne permettent pas d’accéder à cette image.
-Pour obtenir les informations les plus récentes, reportez-vous à l’article [Utilisation d’un client Windows dans Azure pour les scénarios de développement et/ou test](https://docs.microsoft.com/azure/virtual-machines/windows/client-images).
+To create a Windows 10 virtual machine in Microsoft Azure, ***you must have a Visual Studio-based subscription***, which has access to the image for Windows 10 Enterprise.
+Other types of Azure subscriptions, such as trial and paid subscriptions, do not have access to this image.
+For the latest information, see [Use Windows client in Azure for dev/test scenarios](https://docs.microsoft.com/azure/virtual-machines/windows/client-images).

 > [!NOTE]
-> Les ensembles de commandes suivants utilisent la dernière version d’Azure PowerShell.
-Reportez-vous à l’article relatif à la [prise en main des cmdlets Azure PowerShell](https://docs.microsoft.com/powershell/azureps-cmdlets-docs/).
-Ces ensembles de commandes créent une machine virtuelle Windows 10 Entreprise nommée WIN10 ainsi que l’intégralité de son infrastructure requise, y compris un groupe de ressources, un compte de stockage et un réseau virtuel.
-Si vous connaissez déjà les services d’infrastructure Azure, adaptez ces instructions à votre infrastructure actuellement déployée.
+> The following command sets use the latest version of Azure PowerShell.
+See [Get started with Azure PowerShell cmdlets](https://docs.microsoft.com/powershell/azureps-cmdlets-docs/).
+These command sets build a Windows 10 Enterprise virtual machine named WIN10 and all of its required infrastructure, including a resource group, a storage account, and a virtual network.
+If you are already familiar with Azure infrastructure services, please adapt these instructions to suit your currently deployed infrastructure.

 Tout d’abord, lancez une invite Microsoft PowerShell.